mendix/docs/content/appstore/app-services/3d-viewer.md

 * **PS Tree** – On the **General** tab, the following options are available:
 	* **Expand all** determines if the model's product structure tree should be fully expanded at the initial load
 	* Use **Show search** to toggle a search bar that enables the end-user to enter a part name and search for the part in the PS Tree
-	* **Show lead structure** determines if the sub-part data should be displayed in the PS Tree
+	* **Show leaf structure** determines if the sub-part data should be displayed in the PS Tree
 ![pstree-general](attachments/3d-viewer/pstree-general.jpg)
 * **PS Tree Table** – compared to the **PS Tree** widget, this widget adds an additional configurable property **Column**, you can expand the table by adding columns and specifying the property to be displayed in this column.
 Example predefined properties are: Volume, Mass, Units, HasPMI, Density.
 If you want to display other properties other than the predefined properties in the list, you can also add other property by specifying valid property defined in the model.
 ![pstreetable-general](attachments/3d-viewer/pstreetable-general.jpg)